allePansera/StatLog/README.md

     ```

-Oversampling K-SMOTE and undersample techniques are also implemented but not used. <br>
+Oversampling K-SMOTE, ADASYN and undersample techniques are also implemented but not used. <br>
-The SVM_SMOTE F1-Score and Precision are similar to the undersample ones but the real improvement is FPR parameter.</br>
+The SVM_SMOTE F1-Score and Precision are similar to the undersample ones but the real improvement is FPR parameter.
+ADASYN and SVM are pretty similar but SVM is slightly better for FPR and F1-Score.</br>
 Current F1-score: 84%
 Current FPR: 13%
 Current Precision: 82%